ntritran999/dice-rolling-simulator/README.md

-# Description
+# A python project

-Some python projects!
+This is dice rolling simulator.
+Enjoy!